 International students will have additional expenses besides the ones mentioned above.
 Here’s a breakdown of some of the estimated costs for international students.

 Note that all fees are subject to change based on the year, semester, program, and other factors.
-Students should talk to a law school advisor and calculate their own projected fees using NYU Law’s reference guide for tuition and fees.
+Students should talk to a law school advisor and estimate their own projected fees using NYU Law’s Expense Budget calculator.

 Students who wish to apply for financial aid must submit the Free Application for Federal Student Aid (FASFA).
 The FASFA will become available after October 1st of each year, so you should apply as early as possible to have your submission reviewed quickly.